 Why would I want to change my IP address?

-You might have received an automated fraud prevention alert at some point, letting you know your account was accessed from another country.
+You might have received an automated fraud prevention alert letting you know your account was accessed from another country.
 These are helpful when they work, but the systems are rarely able to tell the difference between a hacker and a legitimate access attempt from a user who’s on vacation.
-However, by connecting to a VPN server in your home country — which will provide you with an associated IP address in your home country — you greatly reduce the chance of the automated system noticing and locking your account temporarily.
+However, by connecting to a VPN server in your home country — which will provide you with an associated IP address in your home country — you significantly reduce the chance of the automated system noticing and locking your account temporarily.

 How to change or hide your IP address